 Immigrating to a new country includes numerous challenges.
-One of the most common aspect is job hunting.
-Thankfully Tali Lichtenfeld, an experienced recruiter and career coach in Germany is willing to share her 5 tips to creating a German style resume.
+One of the most common aspects is job hunting.
+Thankfully Tali Lichtenfeld, an experienced recruiter and career coach in Germany is willing to share her 5 tips to creating a German-style resume.
 Before we even start I’d like to address the language issue, which many of my clients struggle with: Should I or should I not attempt to write in German?

 Many try to impress the potential employer by having a local friend translate their resume.
 DON’T do that!